 - Monitor the police investigation of your case

 - Help you during interviews with prosecutors and police officers

 - Assess any plea bargains you are offered

 - Take steps to get your charges reduced or dismissed

 We understand what it takes to handle petty theft, grand theft, unlawful taking of a motor vehicle, and robbery charges in San Diego.
-Let us begin assessing your case right now, so we can construct a strong defense for you.
+Let our San Diego theft crimes lawyers begin assessing your case right now so that we can construct a strong defense for you.

 Securing legal assistance with theft crimes charges is very important.
 You can get the advice you need by contacting the Simmrin Law Group’s theft crimes lawyers in San Diego.
-Reach us today by filling out our online contact form or calling (310) 997-4688.
+Reach us today by filling out our online contact form or calling the number on your screen.

 Find out how we can help by completing a free initial case evaluation right now.